SICGames/TBChestTracker/README.md

 </details>

 ## How to install
-- Head over to [Releases section](https://github.com/SICGames/TBChestTracker/releases) and download the latest version TBChestTracker-Setup.exe.
+- Head over to [Releases section](https://github.com/SICGames/TBChestTracker/releases) and download the latest version installation executable.

 ## Want to contribute?
 Head over to [Contributions section](https://github.com/SICGames/TBChestTracker/blob/master/CONTRIBUTING.md) to contribute to this project.